Investigation cleared Israelis of spy claims: PM

 Key, currently on a visit to the US, said the investigation was triggered by the rapid departure from New Zealand of three Israelis who survived the February 22 quake.

-"Security agencies conducted the investigation and found no evidence that the people were anything other than backpackers."
+"Security agencies conducted the investigation and found no evidence that the people were anything other than backpackers," he said.

-The other three people who had been in the van took their own passports with them when they left the country, and handed over the deceased man's Israeli passport to Israeli representatives before departing.
+The surviving passengers van took their own passports with them when they left the country, and handed over the deceased man's Israeli passport to Israeli representatives before departing, he said.